-SNTP - Allows you to configure your switch to pull time and date settings automatically from a network time server.
-If selecting this option, under Simple Network Time Protocol (SNTP) Settings, enter your time server settings.
+- SNTP Allows you to configure your switch to pull time and date settings automatically from a network time server.
+I f selecting this option, under Simple Network Time Protocol (SNTP) Settings, enter your time server settings. - SNTP Primary Server Enter the primary network time server IPv4, IPv6 address, or the Domain name. - SNTP Secondary Server Enter the secondary network time server IPv4 or IPv6 address. - Time Zone Click the drop-down list to select your time zone.